If you’ve never had this classic cookie, they’re similar to gingerbread cookies in all the best ways!

 Sanding sugar is basically a granulated sugar with larger crystals for more sparkle and crunch.
 You can find colored sanding sugars for decorating various desserts but white will work best with this recipe because of the dark dough color.

-Can you chill the dough?
+Should you chill the dough?

 This cookie dough is fine plopped into the oven at room temp but chilling is definitely an option.
 A chilled cookie dough will spread a bit less, be a bit more chewy and the flavors will be intensified.